appcelerator-forks/ti-swift-watch-test/README.md

 **ti build -p ios --log-level info --device-id --launch-watch-app**

+Note: Sometimes I needed to do the build twice (or at least start with the sim's running) - possibly a timimg issue?

+Also if I changed the watch project I found it was better to delete the Ti build dur before re running.

 The only thig I did was to use XCode and set up a phone sim with a watch sim for testing.